 A lot of recipes out there use adobo chili paste, but I wanted to use my own blend for this one.
 The chiles I use here are Pasillas, Guajillo and De Arbol.
 I pick these up at my local Latin market and the chiles are endless, play around with them, experiment.
 Use gloves though in the kitchen when working with chiles – rubbing your eyes accidentally is a tearful experience.
 If these are not available to you, a substitute of chili powder is good, with guajillo chili powder preferred.

 What kind of chile?

 A little chili lesson for you: Pasilla chiles are the chilaca ripened and dried.
 They are meaty and almost black in color.
 Their flavor is rich but sharp and they can be very hot.
 The Guajillo chiles are one of the most common chiles grown in Mexico.
 The Guajillo is a shiny, deep orange-red chile.
 It has berry tones with a sweet heat and is commonly used in salsas, chile sauces, soups and stews.
 Lastly I used the De Arbol.
 The fresh chile is a bright green that ripens to bright red, a color it retains when it’s dried.
 It’s long and skinny (about 3 inches by 1 inch) with a smooth skin.
 Be aware, it’s exceedingly hot.
 These are all soaked in hot water for 20 minutes and blended with the ingredients and marinate the pork overnight.
 The longer the better!

-Just to recap the two cooking methods, well three if you include straight from the marinade to the grill, my indoor cooking methods are these.
+Just to recap the three cooking methods, well four if you include straight from the marinade to the grill, my indoor cooking methods are these.

-- Slow roast at 225°F covered with aluminum foil for 4 hours.
+- For the oven: Slow roast at 225°F covered with aluminum foil for 5 hours.
 Remove the aluminum foil and continue roasting for 1 hour or until completely tender when pulled with a fork.

 There you have it!
 I hope you give this a try.
 Enjoy!